chishui/openpy/readme.md

 # openpy
 Openpy is a simple command line tool using which you don't have to type every charactors for some very long commands everyday repeatedly.
 You can add a shortcut for a long command, next time you can call the command through this shortcut.
+This function is similar with "alias".
 It's much easier to remember a shorter substitude command.
 And there's another usage for Openpy: you could run a file directly by typing file name with wildcards and you don't have to remember its absolute path.

 # Examples
 add a shortcut for a command: